Chapter 5: The Boy Dies

 been drawing closer, through the daily hardships.
 However, this life

-threating situation would now become the glue which would cement Walker
+threatening situation would now become the glue which would cement

-to me for life.
+Walker to me for life.
 Traumatic events can do that.
-They can cause walls to
+They can cause

-collapse.
-Walker felt comfortable enough to reach back in time and talk
+walls to collapse.
+Walker felt comfortable enough to reach back in time

 independence.
 He had been in control.
 I had never been in control.
 I had